medusajs/medusa/docs/content/troubleshooting/redis-events.md

 # Redis not emitting events

-When you create a new Medusa project, Redis is disabled by default.
+When you create a new Medusa server, Redis is disabled by default.
 Instead, a fake Redis server is used that allows you to start your project but does not actually emit any events.

 To enable a real Redis server, you need to install Redis on your machine and configure it with Medusa.